Is your employee advocacy program failing?

 Establish Why Your Employee Advocacy Program Isn’t Working

-If your program has become stale and you’re considering rebooting it, it’s important to gain first-hand feedback by surveying the people who originally participated before you do that.
+If your program has become stale and you’re considering rebooting it, it’s essential to gain first-hand feedback by surveying the people who originally participated.

-It’s easy to look for confirmation bias by asking people what they love about it and talking to the people who actively share content.
+It’s easy to ask people what they love about it and to talk to those who actively share content.
 But really, what you want to get from this is what made the program go stale in the first place.

-So, you need to find people who originally participated but then stopped.
+You need to identify employees who originally participated but later stopped.
 Maybe they used it for a decent period of time before disengaging.

 It could be a technology issue.
 Maybe it’s the platform you used.

-Or maybe you didn’t use a platform at all, and employees found it too time-taxing to find and share content.
+Or maybe you didn’t use a platform at all, and employees found it too time-consuming to find and share content.

-But it could also be simply the content wasn’t good enough, and it didn’t resonate with them as individuals, so they didn’t feel comfortable sharing it.
+But it could also be that the content wasn’t strong enough and didn’t resonate with them, so they didn’t feel comfortable sharing it.

 Perhaps your content was too sales and marketing-focused, with a lack of third-party industry news or thought leadership.

-Or maybe it was simply a lack of frequency, with your advocates not finding enough content to share on a regular basis.
+Or perhaps it was simply a lack of frequency, with your advocates not finding enough content to share regularly.

 It could even be the way you or your predecessor managed the program.

-It’s crucial to collect that data to find out what went wrong the first time so you can stop history from repeating itself.
+It’s crucial to collect that data to identify what went wrong the first time so you can prevent it from happening again.

 Use our Employee Feedback Survey template to help.